team-wildfin/wildfin-mini/README.md

-# 🐟 WildFins
+# 🐟 WildFin

-**WildFins** is a modular and scalable video classification framework for multiclass tasks.
+**WildFin** is a modular and scalable video classification framework for multiclass tasks.
 Designed for dynamic, efficient experimentation, it offers DMVR-style video ingestion, flexible model composition, and support for large-scale training over any video dataset.
 Built in PyTorch, it's fully configurable and integrates seamlessly with Weights & Biases for tracking and artifact management.

 ---